Introduction: The King of Moroccan Celebrations

-A tajine is both the name of the dish and the clay pot used to cook it.
-The conical lid traps steam, allowing ingredients to cook slowly while retaining moisture and flavor.
+A tajine is both the name of the dish and the traditional conical clay pot used to cook it.
+The unique conical lid traps steam, allowing ingredients to cook slowly while retaining moisture and flavor.
+This authentic Moroccan dish relies on the "Sweet and Savory" (M'assal) tradition, featuring:

 - Aromatic spices like cinnamon, ginger, and saffron

-- Crunchy almonds or sesame seeds for garnish
+- Crunchy fried almonds and sesame seeds for garnish

-The result is a deeply flavorful dish with tender meat and a rich, slightly sweet sauce.
+The result is a deeply flavorful, evocative dish with incredibly tender meat and a rich, honeyed onion sauce.

 Main Ingredients: